Events

 Upcoming events.

 We host monthly local meetups with the intention of making outdoor recreation more approachable and accessible.
 These free events include entry-level outdoor recreation activities like hiking, climbing, and paddling.
 In addition to these meetups, we occasionally offer a guided retreat to somewhere local in the driftless region or further away, like the Superior Hiking Trail.
 We aim to deliver an experience that deepens your connection to the outdoors.
+All of these events are free to attend, but registration is required.

 Wilderness Weekends with Emily Gorman